 Time to hit Thale Noi.

-A handful of islands, including the fairly large Ko Mak and smaller Ko See, are found within the lake in the far southeastern corner of Phatthalung province.
+A handful of islands, including the fairly large Ko Mak and smaller Ko See, are found within the lake in the far southeastern corner of Phattalung province.
 To the north stretches the Thale Noi Waterbird Park.
 The Ban That Mountains stand to the west and form the border with Trang province, with rice cultivation covering much of the terrain between the lake and mountains.

-The provincial capital, Amphoe Mueang Phatthalung (or Phatthalung town), is 10 kilometres west of the lake and only 60 kilometres east of Trang town.
+The provincial capital, Amphoe Mueang Phattalung (or Phattalung town), is 10 kilometres west of the lake and only 60 kilometres east of Trang town.
 A bustling downtown area is clustered around west-to-east running Apaiborirak Road (aka Route 4047), just west of the train station.
 Khao Ok Thalu and most other cliffs are two to three kilometres northeast of the train station along some lovely back roads.
 Apaiborirak Road continues east past the train station before ending at Baan Lam Pam

 , a historic town beside the lake.

 is two kilometres west of the train station along Route 4047, which is known as Ramesuan Road to the west of downtown.
-Head straight north from the hospital for a half-kilometre along Choeytukaraj Road, passing a roundabout along the way, and you’ll reach Phatthalung Police Station
+Head straight north from the hospital for a half-kilometre along Choeytukaraj Road, passing a roundabout along the way, and you’ll reach Phattalung Police Station

 .
 There’s also a police box found a stone’s throw south of the train station, on the west side of the tracks.
 Several ATMs and banks